 A/N It's Japanese Psycho in Westminster, it's true.
 No, it is actually set in Japan but take everything with a pinch of salt.
 I like my politicians to be completely corrupt, high as kites, misogynistic, bigoted and promiscuous.
 Well, I imagine them to be like that and then turn the volume up to eleven.
 Strangely, I don't think I'm far wrong.
 I've based it on UK politics and government system/departments for various reasons, particularly circa 80s/90s scandals and the Leveson Inquiry, parts of which I've just ripped off shamelessly.
 Oh, and the actress who plays Shiori in the live action films is lovely.
 The Shiori in this is not her, I just wanted a Death Note name.
 Actually, no one is how they're supposed to be.
 Rated M for lots and lots of swearing (you have been warned), horrible cynicism, general non-PC nastiness and terrible things because it can only get worse.
+P.S.
+It's LxLight, btw.
+Just to save you from any disappointment if you don't like that ship.

 Those Who Stand For Nothing Fall For Anything